Skip to main content

 fix-empty

-In this year's EU Code Week, taking place between 9 and 24 October 2021, thousands of coding events will bring together kids, young people and adults around Europe.
+In this year's EU Code Week, taking place between 14 and 27 October 2024, thousands of coding events and activities will bring together teachers, students, parents, young and old, from around Europe and beyond.

-• Check out events near you on the EU Code Week map.
+• Check out activities near you or online on the EU Code Week map.

-• Organise workshops add your event on the EU Code Week map.
+• Organise your own activity and add it the EU Code Week map.

 • Schools can take part in the CodeWeek4AllChallenge.
 The challenge is to get as many students involved as possible during Europe Code Week.

-• Share your experience on EU Code Week website and inspire others.
+• Share your coding experience on the EU Code Week blog and inspire others.

 Latest News